Master of Engineering

-The Master of Engineering (ME) is a sought-after professional qualification in engineering and an excellent next step for Bachelor of Engineering (BE) graduates.
+The Master of Engineering (ME) is a sought-after professional qualification in engineering and an excellent next step for Bachelor of Engineering with Honours BE(Hons) graduates.

 The ME programme provides an opportunity to carry out a significant piece of research in engineering.

-Entry to the programme usually requires a BE degree with first or second class honours from Victoria University or equivalent.
+Entry to the programme usually requires a BE(Hons) degree with first or second class honours from Victoria University or equivalent.

 The ME can be completed by thesis only, or be taken as a thesis and coursework: